pbrach/WCF-Eventing/README.md

 # WCF-Eventing
 A mid-weight eventing solution fo WCF.
 Implemented using an Observer pattern.
-This project exists mainly for teaching/learning purposes.
+This project exists mainly for teaching/learning purposes, as the implementation is somewhat simple and not optimized.
+So take this as a general idea of how such a system could be realized, but definitely not as something that is production ready.

 ## Requirements
 This solution was developed using